the-suri-project/suri-docs-old/docs/protocol/records/format.md

 # Record Format

-Records have only one canonical format for their definitions, consisting of a Suri in its [standard format](docs/domains/formats#standard-format) followed by a colon `:` and a stack of protocols along with their arguments:
+Records have only one canonical format for their definitions, consisting of a suri in its [canonical format](/domains/formats#canonical-format) followed by a colon `:` and a stack of protocols along with their arguments:

 ```:no-line-numbers